DevynJohnson/Get2KnowMe/README.md

 - Update or add documentation as needed
 - Be respectful and inclusive in all communications

-If you have questions about environment variables or setup, please open an issue or discussion!
+If you have questions about environment variables or setup, please open an issue or reach out to [dljohnson1313@gmail.com]!

 ## Testing